-7.5.4.2 Application
+7.5.4.2 Application of cold applied plastic

-Cold Applied Plastic (CAP) shall be applied in accordance with the manufacturer's specifications.
+Cold applied plastic shall be applied in accordance with the manufacturer's specifications.
 The applied dry film thickness of cold plastic laid, shall not be less than 700 microns for longitudinal line marking and a minimum of 1 mm for transverse line marking.

-Where CAP is to be applied to a new surface, two coats of waterborne paint shall be applied to the surface, prior to the application of CAP.
+Where cold applied plastic is to be applied to a new surface, two coats of waterborne paint and Type B-HR glass beads shall be applied to the surface prior to the application of cold applied plastic.
 Waterborne paint shall be applied in accordance with Clause 7.5.2.3.

-CAP shall be applied 28 - 90 days following the application of waterborne paint on a new surface.
+Cold applied plastic shall be applied 28-90 days following the application of waterborne paint on a new surface.